What is Breast Augmentation?

 In order to minimize risks, there are many factors considered that can affect the outcome and appropriate timing of a breast augmentation or reconstruction.

-Since most changes to breasts following implantation are nonreversible, if the implants are removed without replacement, dimpling, wrinkling, or puckering may be experienced.
+Most changes to breasts following implantation are nonreversible.
+If the implants are removed without replacement, dimpling, wrinkling, or puckering may possibly occur.
 Breast implants are not lifetime devices, therefore, additional unplanned surgeries will likely be necessary.
 After the procedure, in order to screen for silent rupture, we recommend regular MRI screenings.

 Is Breast Augmentation Safe?